Healthcare Professionals

 Global experts Prof. Maja Cikes and Prof. Finn Gustafsson share insights and their perspectives on the 2-year results from the REDUCE LAP-HF II trial.

-New 2-year echocardiographic data from REDUCE LAP-HF II provides evidence of the favorable long-term effect of atrial shunting on heart structure and function, and support the definition of Corvia Atrial Shunt “Responders”.
+Recent 2-year echocardiographic data from REDUCE LAP-HF II provides evidence of the favorable long-term effect of atrial shunting on heart structure and function, and support the definition of Corvia Atrial Shunt “Responders”.
 The analysis showed that the Corvia Atrial Shunt led to reverse remodeling of the left heart chambers and increases in volume of the right heart chambers, without compromising right ventricle systolic function compared to sham.

 CONCLUSIONECHOGRAPHIC EVIDENCE